IAmSuyogJadhav/Brainy/README.md

 5. Now open your browser and navigate to http://localhost:5000 and follow the instructions.
 It is recommended to have a Nvidia GPU, since it can speed up the prediction task manifolds.

+## Sample MRI scans

+There are 2 sample cases from the BraTS2018 dataset insides the `samples/` directory.
+You can use them to quickly test the app.
+These cases also contain a file (named in the format `xxx_seg.nii.gz`) that shows the ground truth segmentation map for that case.

 # Project Overview

 <div>